 How would anyone who's not familiar with these terms and concepts ever going to make sense of this?

-Plenty of college required reading is difficult and unfamiliar and while your professor's going to help guide you through the texts, you're not doing yourself any favors by simply trying to follow along.
+Plenty of college required reading is difficult and unfamiliar.
+While your professor is going to help guide you through the texts, you're not doing yourself any favors by simply trying to follow along.

 If you're stumbling through Dante's Inferno, or Kant's The Critique of Pure Reason, there is one simple thing you can do to make your life much easier.